Humanity Inc. raises funding to allow us to monitor and affect our rate of aging – TechCrunch

-Most of us are now familiar with apps that track what’s known as our ‘digital biomarkers’.
-These include the steps, we’ve taken, our heart rate, and our weight.
-In recent years startups have appeared which can, in a relatively turnkey manner, track our ‘biomedical markers’, such as cholesterol levels, for instance.
+Most of us are now familiar with apps that track what’s known as our “digital biomarkers.”
+These include the steps, we’ve taken, our heart rate and our weight.
+In recent years startups have appeared which can, in a relatively turnkey manner, track our “biomedical markers,” such as cholesterol levels, for instance.
 Few, however, are seeking to combine the two to get a 360-degree view of how our bodies are doing.

 Into this gap steps Humanity Inc., which will seek to do exactly that.
 Founded by two seasoned entrepreneurs, Humanity will combine digital and biomedical biomarkers into a consumer app that will fully launch next year.

-Today it announces it’s initial seed fundraise of $2.5m, in a round led by Boston fund One Way Ventures and the legendary and long-time HealthTech Angel investor Esther Dyson, among others.
+Today it announces its initial seed fundraise of $2.5 million in a round led by Boston fund One Way Ventures and the legendary and long-time health tech angel investor Esther Dyson, among others.

-Serial entrepreneurs Peter Ward (who co-founded early social network WAYN) and Michael Geer (formerly of Badoo) are aiming to “help humanity live healthier, longer lives” with a health and longevity company that will leverage AI to maximize people’s healthspan.
+Serial entrepreneurs Peter Ward (who co-founded early social network WAYN) and Michael Geer (formerly of Badoo) are aiming to “help humanity live healthier, longer lives” with a health and longevity company that will leverage AI to maximize people’s health span.

-Their aim is to give users the ability to monitor their ‘actual rate of aging’ and show them which actions are working or not working, and how they can even potentially reverse the aging process.
+Their aim is to give users the ability to monitor their “actual rate of aging” and show them which actions are working or not working, and how they can even potentially reverse the aging process.

-They are attracting some leading names from the world of genetics and the science of aging, including George Church and Aubrey de Grey, to their ‘Science Advisory Board’.
+They are attracting some leading names from the world of genetics and the science of aging, including George Church and Aubrey de Grey, to their “Science Advisory Board.”

 De Grey is best known for co-founding the Methuselah Foundation, which runs the Methuselah Mouse Prize in search of anti-aging technologies.